-Figure 2.13 Weavers of Orlando workshop, Winter Park, Florida, 2018 Brief Glossary of Tapestry Terms Beater-used to pack in weft.
+Figure 2.13 Weavers of Orlando workshop, Winter Park, Florida, 2018

+C Brief Glossary of Tapestry Terms

+Beater-used to pack in weft.
 A kitchen fork can serve as a beater.

-Cartoon-design from which tapestry is woven, often drawn on paper and attached behind the warp.
-Foundation picks-these are three picks, each in alternate paths across the warp, firmly woven across the bottom before starting the tapestry.
-Hatching-horizontal lines that are made between two areas of weft when two passes (four picks) of each meet and separate in uneven lengths.
-Header-beginning area, approximately one-half inch high, used to aid warp spacing.
-This is removed at the end.
-High or Low-the two positions a weft yarn will take as it makes a turn around a warp on the second pick of a pass.
-Loom-device to hold warp threads as weft is woven.
+- Cartoon-design from which tapestry is woven, often drawn on paper and attached behind the warp. - Foundation picks-these are three picks, each in alternate paths across the warp, firmly woven across the bottom before starting the tapestry. - Hatching-horizontal lines that are made between two areas of weft when two passes (four picks) of each meet and separate in uneven lengths. - Header-beginning area, approximately one-half inch high, used to aid warp spacing.
+This is removed at the end. - High or Low-the two positions a weft yarn will take as it makes a turn around a warp on the second pick of a pass. - Loom-device to hold warp threads as weft is woven. - Meet and separate-method in which wefts travel in opposite directions in the same row or pick.